mr-bev/software-engineering-stage6-nsw/docs/web_development/css_frameworks_version_control_secure_dev.md

 - **What:** Write code implementing the design
 - **Security Integration:**
-    - Secure coding practices (input validation, parameterized queries)
+    - Secure coding practices (input validation, parameterised queries)
     - Code reviews focused on security
     - Use version control (Git) for accountability
 - **Example:** *Implement input sanitisation; use prepared statements for SQL*